-Select the document from the drop down list at the bottom of the Navigator that contains the item that you want to cross-reference.
+Select the document from the drop-down list at the bottom of the Navigator that contains the item that you want to link to.

 In the Navigator list, select the item that you want to insert as a hyperlink.

 Drag the item to where you want to insert the hyperlink in the document.
 The name of the item is inserted in the document as an active hyperlink.